text-mask/text-mask/vue/README.md

 # Vue Input Mask

 **Note:**

 - IE9 is not supported in this module.
-- Works with Vue 1.0.
-No support for 2.0, yet.
+- Works with Vue 2.0 - for Vue 1.0 support use vue-text-mask v0.2

 ## Getting started